 How long does is take to master a song?
 There are several extra song mastering procedures I offer that other mastering engineers will not do.

-But before I get started, be sure to visit this link for my low mastering rates.
+But before I get started, be sure to visit this link after you read this article for my low mastering rates.